Hornan7/Testnet_Scenarios/README.md

 We will then move on to fourth test at the next Epoch when I have the results.

 ## Governance action 1 - Protocol Parameters Update (Epoch 194)
-#### TxId: `eec0e234dd5b7e7daef5c4bfb9474025efe15d009843a2f4f01c3a40f98f2ce1#0`
+- TxId: `eec0e234dd5b7e7daef5c4bfb9474025efe15d009843a2f4f01c3a40f98f2ce1#0`
+- Parameter changed: `pvtHardForkInitiation` from `0.01` to `0.51`
-#### Goal: The Goal is to know if the ratified governance action can be "countered" before its enactment on the next Epoch Boundary.
+- The Goal is to know if the ratified governance action can be "countered" before its enactment on the next Epoch Boundary.

 | CC Member             | Hot Keys State  | Vote asked | Vote done |
 |-----------------------|-----------------|------------|-----------|